AnaZonia/moon_notes/5 Data Sources/ESA CCI Biomass.md

 Uses [[ICESat1 - GLAS & ICESat2 - ATLAS]] and [[GEDI]] for calibration.

+Error models have been defined to characterize uncertainties associated with the backscatter measurements, the estimation of the model parameters for each image in the multi-temporal stack of observations, and the error associated with supporting datasets, such as ICESAT GLAS.
+- Could the SD of early biomass values can be larger because there's more variability in the residuals in early trajectories

+*How did ESA Biomass incorporate GEDI - and what does that mean for systemic bias aka more issues with lower biomass values?*
+- With the denser coverage of GEDI and ICESat-2, the allometries between AGB and tree height were further characterized in Year 3.
+The impact of the allometries on the AGB maps was substantial, reducing the overestimation in the low AGB range and underestimation in the high AGB range.
 ## Biomass 2024
 Upcoming P-band SAR to be released in 2024
 The amount of biomass and forest height will be measured at a resolution of 200 m, and forest disturbances such as clear-cutting at a resolution of 50 m